karlseguin/thirdlaw/readme.md

 Makes an HTTP request.
 Any error or a response with a status code of 300 or more will result in a failure.
 The http check accepts the following configuration values:

 - `address`: the full address (scheme, host, port, path) to make the request to (defaults to http://127.0.0.1/)
-- `timeout`: the timeout, in milliseconds, to wait before getting a response (defaults to 5000).
+- `timeout`: the timeout, in seconds, to wait before getting a response (defaults to 5).
 - `contains`: text that must exist in the response body to consider the check a success (defaults to none)

 ### shell